dipankardas011/dipankardas-portfolio/content/diary/Apr24.md

 description = "Let's talk about my April 2024"
 +++

+# Date 2024-04-12
+* came to understand how to do ssl renew better
+  * dns-cloudflare
+  * webroot (initially generate the certificate with nginx 80 and then expose 443 after reciving certs)

 # Date 2024-04-11
 * used fail2ban and cloudflare with abuseip
 * updated the issue tracking in ksctl